Meshes

 : A spin axis centered cone with its apex placed at the coordinate origin.MeshGeometry

-: Geometry made from a triangle mesh.
+: A geometry made from a triangle mesh.
 The mesh is embedded by placing vertices at points in the Cartesian Kerr-Schild coordinate system.
+Check out the Raytracing a Triangular Mesh

 There are convenience functions defines to translate